caoimheD/gameofhangman/README.md

 - If their guess is correct, the letter replaces one of the underscores
 - If their guess is incorrect, they lose a turn and the figure of the hangman starts to be drawn

-If the player guesses the word before their turns go to zero and the full figure is drawn, then the player wins.
+If the player guesses the word before their 'incorrect guesses left' goes to zero and the full figure is drawn, then the player wins.

-If the turns go to zero and the full image of the hangman is drawen, then the player loses.
+If the 'incorrect guesses left' go to zero and the full image of the hangman is drawen, then the player loses.

 ## Features